 How can I get DAAD scholarship?

-DAAD scholarship requirements aren't too difficult to meet.
+DAAD scholarships in Germany requirements aren't too difficult to meet.
 To secure DAAD funding, applicants must have completed a Bachelors degree or be in their final year of studies.
 There is no upper age limit, although there may be a maximum time between finishing your Bachelors and taking up a DAAD grant.